-There are five wards within the City of Hudson; each ward has TWO Aldermen on the City of Hudson’s Common Council.
+There are five wards within the City of Hudson; each ward has TWO Councilmembers on the City of Hudson’s Common Council.
 The Common Council meets throughout the month and votes on issues within the City of Hudson.
-The two Aldermen of the Fourth Ward are myself and John Rosenthal.
+The two Councilmembers of the Fourth Ward running for office are Jenny Belton and Rich Volo, both are residents of Hudson’s Fourth Ward.

-Your Alderman is your direct representative to City government.
-Similar to Congress on the Federal level, the City’s Common Council of ten Alderman and one Common Council President, debates and votes on city legislation which is then put forward to the Mayor.
+Your Councilmember is your direct representative to City government.
+Similar to Congress on the Federal level, the City’s Common Council of ten councilmembers and one Common Council President, proposes and votes on city legislation, which is then put forward to the Mayor.

-All are welcome to attend Common Council meetings and specific committee meetings at City Hall.
+All are welcome to attend Common Council meetings and specific committee meetings.

 An example of city-related topics are: